 Let $\mathcal{H}$ denote the union of the boundary for all $t$:

 or equivalently,

 In this set-up, the integrability condition evaluated at the background metric is given by

 We assume that any diffeomorphism generated by $\mathcal{A}$ does not map a point in the outside (resp. inside) of $\{\Sigma_t\}_t$ to a point in the inside (resp. outside) of $\{\Sigma_t\}_t$.
-Then, the $\rho$-component of the vector fields generating the diffeomorphism must vanish on the boundary.
-Thus, we impose the following condition on the asymptotic behavior of the vector fields:
+Then, the $\rho$-component of the vector fields generating the diffeomorphisms must vanish on the boundary.
+Thus, we impose the following condition on the asymptotic behaviors of the vector fields:

 Let us assume that

 hold.
 Under these assumptions, we get

 Since Eq.~\eqref{backint} is clearly satisfied when Eq.\eqref{sufficient} holds, Eqs.~\eqref{sufficient1} and \eqref{sufficient2} are a sufficient condition for Eq.~\eqref{backint} to hold.